 Source: pixabay.com

 To cut a long story short, my depression came back.
 Worse, my new psychiatrist said that I had a double depression.
-I left London and wandered around the UK until I found Tynemouth, hoping the scenic place would heal.
+I left London and wandered around the UK until I found Tynemouth, hoping the scenic place could heal a complex problem like double depression.

 Double depression is a unique condition in which an individual gets diagnosed with types of mood disorder.
 People tend to deal with this mental illness when a psychiatrist initially concludes that they have clinical depression.
 After a year or so, and symptoms are still there, they realize that they also have dysthymia or persistent depressive disorder.